 Plus, it automates a lot of the mundane replenishment tasks, saving time and eliminating human errors.
 This includes replenishing alerts and optimized POs to keep inventory at the optimal level.
 It also tracks your demand as it changes, so you avoid ordering low-performing SKUs.

 Ready to make maintaining optimal inventory levels effortless?
-Demo Cogsy today.
+Try Cogsy free for 14 days.

 The 2 biggest factors affecting inventory levels are customer demand and supplier lead times.
 Customer demand predicts how much product you’ll sell and how much stock you’ll need to fulfill those orders.
 And supplier lead times impact how soon you need to replenish inventory.